vrona/FHE.Chess/docs/Project_Flow.md

 <br/>

 ## #1 Problematic
+### AI
-At the core of this project is the question: what architecture would have our AI? <br>
+At the core of this project is the question: what structure would have the AI? <br>

 Because we didn't want to reinvent the wheel (see well known chess engines: [Stockfish](https://stockfishchess.org) < [AlphaZero](https://arxiv.org/abs/1712.01815) < [LCZero (LeelaChessZero)](https://lczero.org)) but saving money and time, a straight forward solution came up thanks to the [B. Oshri and N. Khandwala paper]((http://vision.stanford.edu/teaching/cs231n/reports/2015/pdfs/ConvChess.pdf)) and rationalization.